Declaration of amended Southern Tasmania Regional Land Use Strategy

 The Minister for Local Government and Planning, after consulting with the Tasmanian Planning Commission, the relevant planning authorities, and the relevant State Service Agencies in accordance with section 5A(4) of the Land Use Planning and Approvals Act 1993 (the LUPA Act), has declared an amended Southern Tasmania Regional Land Use Strategy (STRLUS).
 The LUPA Act requires the Minister to keep the regional strategies in constant review.

-- a new regional policy SRD 2.12 enabling the consideration of a rezoning proposal for up to 2ha of land that is outside, but adjoining, the Greater Hobart Urban Growth Boundary (UGB) provided it meets the necessary criteria and other relevant regional policies in the STRLUS;
+- A new regional policy SRD 2.12 enabling the consideration of a rezoning proposal for a lot area of up to 2ha that is outside, but adjoining, the Greater Hobart Urban Growth Boundary (UGB) provided it meets the necessary criteria and other relevant regional policies in the STRLUS.

-- revisions to the implementation statement in the STRLUS to limit the application of new regional policy SRD 2.12 to amendments to interim planning schemes or amendments to Local Provisions Schedules (LPSs); and
+- Revisions to the implementation statement in the STRLUS to limit the application of new regional policy SRD 2.12 to amendments to interim planning schemes or amendments to Local Provisions Schedules (LPSs).